-If portering is the first step on the career ladder of Kilimanjaro, then it is the Kilimanjaro guides who stand proudly on the top rung.
+If portering is the first step on the career ladder, then it is the guides of Kilimanjaro who stand proudly on the top rung.
 Ornithologist, zoologist, botanist, geologist, tracker, astronomer, chef, butler, manager, doctor, linguist and teacher, a good guide will be all of these professions rolled into one.

 How to become a Kilimanjaro guide

-On this course they are also taught the essentials of being a guide, including a bit about the fauna and flora of Kili, how to take care of the mountain environment, how to spot the symptoms of altitude sickness in trekkers and, just as importantly, what to do about it.
+On this course they are also taught the essentials of being a guide.
+Subjects include the fauna and flora of Kili and how to take care of the mountain environment.
+They also learn how to spot the symptoms of altitude sickness in trekkers; just as importantly, they are also taught what to do about it.

 Training complete, they receive their licences and are then free to look for work.
 A few of the better guides are snapped up by the top agencies and work exclusively for them.
 But the majority are freelance and have to actively seek work in what is already an over-supplied market.
 As a result, guides’ wages are not that stratospheric considering the work they do and the time and effort they’ve put in to qualifying.
 That is to say, they get about Ts72,000-115,000 for a six-day trip.

 Climb Mount Kilimanjaro is the work of Henry Stedman, author of the bestselling guide book Kilimanjaro – The Trekking Guide to Africa’s Highest Mountain, which is now in its sixth edition.
 I’ve been trekking up Kilimanjaro for more than 20 years and have hiked to the summit more than 30 times now, on every possible route (and in every sort of weather).

 I still adore hiking on Kilimanjaro and hope, by providing as much information as I can on this site and in the book, that you will be persuaded to climb Kilimanjaro too – and love it as much as I do.